 What is evidence for the grounds for divorce?

 Your divorce lawyer is expected to give you an honest assessment of the strength of the evidence that you will be presenting before the court.

 How long does a contested divorce case take to finish?

-How will marital property be shared between the parties?
+How will the marital property be shared between the parties?

 In a divorce case, the court will expectedly tackle the issues on the sharing of marital property and child custody.
-If the spouses have come to an agreement as regards these issues, the court will respect such agreement and include it in the case decision.
-However, if the couple cannot amicably settle one or both issues, the court will be forced to resolve the issue/s on the basis of Thai laws.
+If the spouses have come to an agreement in regard to these issues, the court will respect such agreement and include it in the case decision.
+However, if the couple cannot amicably settle one or both issues, the court will be inclined to resolve the issue/s on the basis of Thai laws.

 Are there other things we need to do after?